New client onboarding

 - Create a team named “Account management,” or “Client accounts.”
 This will be where you store all of your client-facing implementation and account projects.

 - Create sectionssections Sections let teams organize your task lists.
 Divide projects or My Tasks list based on category, workflow stage, or priority.
 Read more and name them “reference,” “open questions,” and “action items.”
+Create tasks that make sense for your client base.
+For example, you might have tasks for a kickoff meeting, loading data, etc.

 - Each individual client will only be able to see projects they are invited to within the team, so they can’t see other accounts’ information.